VirusTotal/yara/docs/modules/elf.rst

 .. c:type:: sections

-    An zero-based array of section objects, one for each section the ELF has.
+    A zero-based array of section objects, one for each section the ELF has.
     Individual sections can be accessed by using the [] operator.
 Each section object has the following attributes: